flutter/website/src/content/ai-toolkit/feature-integration.md

 ```

 In this particular example, the `RecipeReponseView`
-widget is constructed with the LLM provider’s response text
+widget is constructed with the LLM provider's response text
 and uses that to implement its `build` method:

 ```dart